-1. Restart your Mac
+1. Shut down your Mac

 2. Check your Startup Items

 When you install applications during the time you use your Mac some of them may add themselves in Startup Items.
 This causes them to start at every login and thus take up a little memory and a little CPU usage.
 If you do the following: Apple Menu > System Preferences > Users & Groups > Login Items.
 You will see how many startup items you have.
 If you want to remove some of them just click the name of the startup item and then hit the minus button.
 Just make sure you know what you remove so you do not remove any critical system component.
 Remove start up items you are sure isn’t needed because it can contribute to your Mac running slow.

 3. Clean up in System Preferences

 While we still have System Preferences open take a look under the section called Other (or at the bottom section).
 If you have a lot of items down there there is a chance that some of them is not in use by you.
 They might be left overs from some application you tried out, or something else.
 You should clean out these too.
 In most cases you can turn it off from the preference pane itself.
-If that doesn’t work you will need to remove it from the folder ~/Library/PreferencePanes.

-4. Make Time Machine backup when YOU want
+5. Make Time Machine backup when YOU want

-5. Clean up your hard drive
+6. Clean up your hard drive

-6. Download Onyx or CCleaner (it is free)
+7. Download Onyx or CCleaner (it is free)